niksy/kist-backbone-view/README.md

 Content which should be diffed with current element and will be used to patch it.

+### fromTemplate

+Type: `Boolean`

+Should this view be fully constructed from template.
+Useful when you want to completely hold view representation inside template files (default Backbone behavior is to have root element outside template).

+Available only for Virtual DOM implementation.

 ## Virtual DOM

 Optionally you can use [`virtual-dom`][virtual-dom] implementation of this module